aurule/json-kv/README.md

 The best way to install JSON Key-Value is through [Package Manager](https://packagecontrol.io/).

 Alternatively, you can download the latest code into your Sublime Text `Packages` directory, either by cloning the repository or by downloading the [latest release](https://github.com/aurule/json-kv/releases).

+## Compatability

+JSON Key-Value is compatable with Sublime Text 2 and 3, and the tmLanguage file can be used with any editor which supports that format.